fernanda-di-queiroz-f/fernanda-di-queiroz-f/README.md

 Welcome to my github!

-- 🔭 I’m currently working as a Junior Software Developer
+- 🔭 I’m currently working as a Software Developer
 - :man_technologist: I'm a full stack developer !
 I work mostly with Java Spring and Angular.
 - :mortar_board: I have a Bachelor's degree on Mechatronics Engineering (Brazil).